Immune regulation, autoimmunity and disease outcome

 Moving forward, we will focus more on understanding those mechanisms uncovered by our genomics programme.

 Genetics of AAV

-Ongoing work will define the functional effect of the variants already discovered, primarily in recruits from the Cambridge BioResource, and in patients.
+Ongoing work is defining the functional effect of the variants already discovered, primarily in recruits from the Cambridge BioResource, and in patients.
 We will also integrate our genetic results with a more detailed immunological analysis of AAV, and to pursue this we are developing antigen-specific T and B cell assays to isolate MPO and PR3-specific cells, in collaboration with the Benaroya Institute in Seattle.
 This work is continuing with funding from the British Heart Foundation and ARUK.